gospodinp/torei-rpg/rules.md

 You may not necessarily be an insider on Torei yet, but you've been there long enough for it to make its mark on you.
 Consider the period between your arrival on Torei and the start of play, and write down something you hope to have accomplished.

 Perhaps you hope that you got out of debt, or broke a slave's will, or resisted falling in love with an abuser.
 Whatever you choose, make sure it isn't something that would ruin your character if you lose.
-"I hope that I didn't die" won't work!
+"I hope that I didn't die" is not a practical goal!

 The GM will run a [Conflict] between your character and `4`{.d6} `4`{.d10} in opposition.
-The result will be a new `1`{.d6} trait, such as "I stayed debt-free ever since the belt came off" or "I never did earn my slave's respect."
+The result will be a new `1`{.d6} [Experience] trait, such as "I stayed debt-free ever since the belt came off" or "I never did earn my slave's respect."

 ### Stellanova's Initiation {.example}